 The Wessex Bowls League was founded in 1983 as a premier bowls league offering top class competition to major indoor clubs on a regular basis.
 It was run under the ever watchful eye of Mike Stanley who until recently was the only Secretary.
 This role has now been taken over by Peter Stewart (see Officers tab for contact).

-There are currently 49 clubs in the league spanning 12 counties and there are plans for further expansion.
-In 2017-8 we welcome Atherley to the League and welcome back Clevedon.
-The League comprises six regions, each containing up to ten clubs stretching from Plymouth in the West to Rivermead in the East, Church Cresley in the North and Bournemouth in the South.
-Regional winners and runner –up plus four other clubs qualify for the League play offs – the start of the knock out phase of the League Championship at the end of each season. (see Regions tab).
+There are currently 53 clubs in the league spanning 12 counties and there are plans for further expansion.
+In 2018-9 we welcome Leicester; Tamworth; Chawton Park and a second team from Dorchester to the League..
+The League has been reshaped and now comprises eight regions, each containing up to nine clubs stretching from Plymouth in the West to Rivermead in the East, Church Cresley in the North and Bournemouth in the South.
+Regional winners and runner –up qualify for the League play offs – the start of the knock out phase of the League Championship at the end of each season. (see Regions tab).

 The very first winners was Cotswold in 1984, and this club went on to win it in '85, '86 , '87; a feat that has yet to be repeated.
 Cotswold went on to win it in 1990.
 These titles were not won in the present modern club but the old Cotswold club that had 2 downstairs and 2 upstairs rinks !!.

 Other multiple winners were Bristol 4 times, Plymouth 5 times, Westlecot 4 times and Clarrie Dunbar 3 times.
 Probably one of the more memorable wins was that of Bentham who played in the famous bubble and the club of Maurice Webster.